raganwald/raganwald.github.com/_posts/2018-08-30-a-flock-of-mockingbirds.md

 };
 ```

 Now this seems very contrived, and it doesn't even work yet.
 How can we make it work?
-Behold, the JavaScript Mockingbird!

 ---